-The IT facilities are provided for use in furtherance of the mission of York St John University, for example to support a course of study, research or in connection with your employment by the institution.
+The IT facilities are provided for use in furtherance of the mission of York St John University, primarily to support a course of study, research or in connection with your employment or course of study at the institution.

-Use of these IT facilities for non-institutional commercial purposes, or for personal gain, requires the explicit approval of the Director of Information Learning Services.
+Use of these IT facilities for non-institutional commercial purposes, or for personal gain, is not permitted other than with explicit approval acquired in advance from the Director of Information Learning and Estates.

 Use of certain licences is only permitted for academic use and where applicable to the code of conduct published by the Combined Higher Education Software Team (CHEST).
 See the accompanying guidance for further details.